kevingarciamartin/industry-sprint/README.md

 # Map the Industry Sprint
+A small website made with HTML, CSS and JavaScript that is designed for mobile.

 Live preview is [here](https://kevingarciamartin.github.io/industry-sprint/).

+### Intention
-Intention: Learn about your industry and professional context to support our learning journey.
+Learn about your industry and professional context to support our learning journey.

 Desired outcomes for learners:
 - Practice experience based learning and research